-This IBM® Redpaper™ publication describes the concepts and functions of IBM System Storage® Easy Tier® and explains its practical use with the IBM System Storage DS8700, IBM System Storage DS8800, and IBM DS8870 systems.
+This IBM® Redpaper™ publication describes the concepts and functions of IBM System Storage® Easy Tier® and explains its practical use with the DS8870.

-IBM System Storage DS8000 Easy Tier is designed to automate data placement throughout the storage system disks pool.
-It enables the system (automatically and without disruption to applications) to relocate data (at the extent level) across up to three drive tiers.
+Easy Tier is designed to automate data placement throughout the storage system disks pool.
+It enables the system to (automatically and without disruption to applications) relocate data (at the extent level) across up to three drive tiers.
 The process is fully automated.
 Easy Tier also automatically rebalances extents among ranks within the same tier, removing workload skew between ranks, even within homogeneous and single-tier extent pools.

-The sixth generation of Easy Tier available for IBM DS8870 with Release 7.3 code or later supports the high-performance flash enclosure flash cards.
+The seventh generation of Easy Tier available for IBM DS8870 with Release 7.4 code supports the high-performance flash enclosure flash cards and enables addditional user controls at the pool and volume levels.

 Table of contents